KxSystems/docs/docs/cloud/azure/architecture.md

     tables (for example, by sym and time) to speed up queries.

 An RDB can operate in single or multi-input mode.
-The default mode is single input in which user queries are served sequentially and queries are queued till an update from the TP is processed (inserted into the local table).
+The default mode is single input, in which user queries are served sequentially and queries are queued till an update from the TP is processed (inserted into the local table).